 Recent research into flow control techniques and the development of cutting-edge numerical and experimental methods has allowed specific and significant improvements in the aerodynamic design of Formula One racing cars.
 Professor Peter Bearman’s research into the geometry changes and their effect on drag has led to improved lap times and a more competitive race environment.
 Professor Spencer Sherwin has made key developments to the high-order numerical code, Nektar++, allowing the accurate and transient simulation of flow around or over complex geometries.
 Sponsored by McLaren, he has applied these methods to numerically simulate the unsteady flow around geometries relevant to a Formula One car.

 Earlier this year Imperial’s President announced a series of initiatives to address current and historic racial injustices at Imperial and beyond.

-Among immediate steps being taken are driving forward a new outreach programme targeting Black students in London with the aim of doubling the number coming to Imperial by 2024-25, establishing a new scholarship fund to support Black students, and commissioning a working group to examine the College's history and legacy in the context of colonialism and empire.
+Among immediate steps being taken are driving forward a new outreach programme targeting Black students in London to double the number coming to Imperial by 2024-25, establishing a new scholarship fund to support Black students, and commissioning a working group to examine the College’s history and legacy in the context of colonialism and empire.

 The Board of Commissioners for The Hamilton Commission include:

 - KAREN CHOUHAN, Lead Equality Officer with a specialism in race policy for the National Education Union